Tencent: Comics

 On 21 March 2012, Tencent launched Tencent Comic, and would later become China's largest online animation platform.

 In September 2017, Tencent has announced plans to introduce Chinese online comics to every market around the world, with the first being North America.
-It will be working with San Francisco-based digital publisher Tapas Media, a partnership that will see English-language releases of several popular online Chinese titles.
+In 2019, it sold its department of literature and comics to Pingzhi Information.

 Music

 In 2014, Tencent established exclusive in-China distribution agreements with several large music producers, including Sony, Warner Music Group and YG Entertainment and in 2017 it signed a deal with Universal Music Group to stream its music in China.
 It also entered a partnership with Alibaba Group on music-streaming rights sharing.
 The deal aims to protect licensed streaming services offering copyrighted content of the music industry, encouraging more high-quality and original music, as well as developing China's fast-growing streaming market.
 Alibaba will gain the rights to stream music from international labels, which already have exclusive deals with Tencent, in return for offering reciprocal rights to its catalogue of Chinese and Japanese music.
+The deal between Alibaba and Tencent was an exchange of music licensing that let each company grow its streaming catalogue but at a lower cost.
+Tencent sub-licensed songs from Universal, Sony, and Warner to Alibaba's Ali Music, while Alibaba shared rights to Chinese and Japanese music from labels like Rock Records, HIM international, B'in Music, and Media Asia.
+The deal aimed at reducing fragmentation, support paid subscriptions and promote higher-quality original music in China.
+It also indicated a shift towards broader access.

 In December 2017, Tencent's music arm, Tencent Music Entertainment (TME), and Spotify agreed to swap a 10% stake in each other's music businesses, forming an alliance in the music industry which Martin Lau (president of Tencent) described as a "strategic collaboration".

 In October 2019, Tencent Music reached a streaming music distribution agreement with CD Baby and TuneCore to provide independent music artists who distribute music through CD Baby and TuneCore access to the Chinese music market through Tencent's music streaming services QQ Music, KuGou, and Kuwo.

 In March 2020, Tencent acquired 10% of Vivendi's stake in Universal Music Group, the world's largest music group.
 In addition, it was given the option to buy another 10% with the same conditions.

 In June 2020, Tencent bought 1.6% of Warner Music Group's shares after WMG launched its IPO in the same month.

-On May 27, 2025, Hybe Corporation announced it would sell all of its shares in SM Entertainment to Tencent Music.
+On 27 May 2025, Hybe Corporation announced it would sell all of its shares in SM Entertainment to Tencent Music.